unikraft/summer-of-code-2021/content/en/docs/sessions/03-benchmarking-and-debugging/index.md

 ### 03. Bug or feature?

-There are two kernel images located in located in the `work/03-app-bug/` folder.
+There are two kernel images located in the `work/03-app-bug/` folder.
 One of them is build for **Linuxu**, the other for **KVM**.

 First try to inspect what it's wrong with **Linuxu** image.